If you’ve ever tried to rank your website on Google and felt confused about why others are ranking higher — you’re not alone.

 Google’s ranking algorithm is a set of rules, signals, and AI models used to judge:

-• Which pages should appear in search results
+- Which pages should appear in search results

-• In what order websites should rank
+- In what order websites should rank

-• How relevant, helpful, and trustworthy each page is
+- how helpful, relevant, and trustworthy each page is

 Google’s goal is simple: deliver the most accurate and useful content to users.

-How Google Ranks Websites (Simple Breakdown)
+How Google Ranks Websites (Simple Process)

 1. Crawling – Finding Your Content